-- Rapidly secure regulatory approval for our lead product candidate, Gvoke HypoPen, for severe hypoglycemia.
-We have completed three Phase 3 clinical trials for our Gvoke HypoPen and submitted a NDA to the FDA early in August 2018 utilizing the 505(b)(2) regulatory pathway, which has been accepted for review by the FDA with a PDUFA action goal date of June 10, 2019.
-Additionally, through our interactions with the European Medicines Agency, or EMA, regarding our development path in Europe, we have finalized our clinical study plan and initiated a Phase 3 pivotal trial to support EMA registration of an MAA. - Maximize the commercial potential for Gvoke HypoPen.
-If approved, we plan to commercially launch our Gvoke HypoPen in the United States in the second half of 2019.
-We expect to initially target approximately 8,000 healthcare professionals who are high prescribers of current glucagon kits and/or mealtime insulin products, using an expected initial sales force of 60-70 individuals, and activate demand through targeted direct-to-patient promotion.
-We have accelerated our build of our commercial organization and critical infrastructure, including individuals in operations, supply chain, medical affairs, pharmacovigilance, compliance, regulatory, marketing, sales leadership, market access and sales operations, as well as our medical affairs organization.
-Outside of the United States, we plan to pursue development and commercialization partnerships. - Continue to advance our ready-to-use glucagon portfolio to address other conditions associated with hypoglycemia.
+- Rapidly secure regulatory approval for our lead product candidate, the Glucagon Rescue Pen, for severe hypoglycemia.
+We have completed three Phase 3 clinical trials for our Glucagon Rescue Pen and expect to submit a NDA to the FDA in the third quarter of 2018 utilizing the 505(b)(2) regulatory pathway.
+Additionally, we are engaged in ongoing interactions with the European Medicines Agency, or EMA, regarding our development path in Europe. - Maximize the commercial potential for our Glucagon Rescue Pen.
+If approved, we plan to commercially launch our Glucagon Rescue Pen in the United States in the second half of 2019.
+We expect to initially target approximately 8,000 healthcare professionals who are high prescribers of current glucagon kits and/or mealtime insulin products, using an expected initial sales force of 60 individuals, and activate demand through targeted direct-to-patient promotion.
+We have started to build our commercial organization, including individuals in operations and marketing, as well as our medical affairs organization.
+Outside of the United States, we plan to pursue development and commercialization partnerships.

+- Advance our ready-to-use glucagon portfolio to address other conditions associated with hypoglycemia.
 We plan to apply our ready-to-use, room-temperature stable liquid glucagon to address multiple conditions that could benefit from intermittent or chronic administration, such as PBH, CHI, HAAF and EIH in diabetes.
 We are also evaluating our liquid-stable glucagon as the glucagon component of a fully-integrated, bi-hormonal artificial pancreas.
-During 2018, all five of these programs have either produced positive clinical trials results or advanced into clinical trials.
-Through these programs, our primary goal is to secure FDA approval of a vial of our liquid glucagon for self-administration via a syringe or for use in filling a pump reservoir.
 We plan to leverage efficiencies across our portfolio, such as our supply chain, research and development, and our commercial and medical organizations.
-We plan to use commercially available drug delivery devices for our liquid-stable glucagon formulation and associated intermittent and chronic glucagon programs. - Continue to leverage our technology and expertise to develop a portfolio of additional product candidates.
+We plan to use commercially available drug delivery devices for our liquid-stable glucagon formulation and associated intermittent and chronic glucagon programs. - Leverage our technology and expertise to develop a portfolio of additional product candidates.
 We are exploring the application of our formulation technology platforms to other commercially available drugs for multiple conditions.
-We are developing an improved formulation of diazepam for the treatment of ARS in patients with epilepsy as well as patients with Dravet syndrome, to be administered through a ready-to-use auto-injector.
-We have completed formulation development and preclinical pharmacokinetic studies.
-An IND application for our ready-to-use diazepam rescue pen for ARS went into effect on November 28, 2018.
-This IND authorized us to initiate a study evaluating the pharmacokinetics and pharmacodynamics of our ready-to-use, room-temperature stable liquid diazepam formulation in normal volunteers.
-We initiated this trial in December 2018 and expect top-line results in the first half of 2019.
-If results are positive, we plan to initiate a Phase 2 clinical trial in the second half of 2019.
-We formulated and completed several preclinical studies of a fixed-ratio pramlintide-insulin coformulation combination product for the treatment of diabetes and plan to begin a Phase 2 clinical trial in the second half of 2019.
-Finally, we have advanced several additional formulation programs in the past year, and plan to continue to advance these programs to clinical trials.

-Collaborate with pharmaceutical and biotechnology companies to apply our technology platforms to enhance the formulations of their proprietary products and candidates.
+We are developing an improved formulation of diazepam for the treatment of ARS in patients with epilepsy, to be administered through a ready-to-use auto-injector.
+We have completed formulation development and preclinical pharmacokinetic studies and plan to commence a Phase 1 clinical trial in the first half of 2018.
+We are also conducting preclinical studies of a fixed-ratio pramlintide-insulin combination product for the treatment of diabetes. - Collaborate with pharmaceutical and biotechnology companies to apply our technology platforms to enhance the formulations of their proprietary products and candidates.
 We are pursuing formulation and development partnerships to apply our XeriSol and XeriJect technology platforms to enhance the formulation, delivery and clinical profile of other companies' proprietary drugs and biologics.
-We currently are working with several companies on feasibility programs to evaluate the formulation of their proprietary therapeutics with, depending on the type of molecule, XeriSol or XeriJect.
-Active programs include feasibility evaluations with Regeneron Pharmaceuticals, Inc., Asahi Kasei Pharma Corporation, Hawaii Biotech, Inc. and Islet Sciences, Inc. on XeriJect monoclonal antibody formulations, a XeriJect biologic product formulation, a XeriJect vaccine formulation, and a XeriSol co-formulation of a peptide and small molecule for insulin-dependent diabetes, respectively.
+We currently are working with several companies on feasibility programs to evaluate the formulation of their therapeutics with, depending on the type of molecule, XeriSol or XeriJect.
+Active programs include feasibility evaluations with Regeneron Pharmaceuticals, Inc., Asahi Kasei Pharma Corporation, and Islet Sciences, Inc. on XeriJect monoclonal antibody formulations, a XeriJect biologic product formulation, and a XeriSol co-formulation of a peptide and small molecule for insulin-dependent diabetes, respectively.
 We plan to continue to explore the application of our formulation technology platforms to proprietary drugs and biologics from additional pharmaceutical and biotechnology companies.